drawwithcode/2020-Atom-ike/README.md

 9. [Course](#course) <br>

 ## Introduction
-2020 was an unfortunate year, therefore the concept is to wish everyone to success in the New Year and to achieve their desires and goals.
-The meaning is to create a brighter virtual “sky”, which represents the 2021, since 2020’s sky wasn’t so bright.
+During last year everyone's wishes have been put on hold, therefore the concept is to wish everyone to success in the New Year and to achieve their desires and goals.
+The meaning is to create a brighter virtual “sky”, which represents 2021, since 2020’s sky wasn’t so bright.
-The title “De-siderium” comes from a Latin term “de” + “siderum,a”.
-It literally means desire/wishes, but it is also related to the “stars”.
+The title “De-siderium” comes from a Latin term “de” + “siderum, a” that literally means desire/wishes, but it is also related to the idea of coming from the “stars”.
+Indeed the stars are a recurring element in the project. <br>

-KEYWORDS: TRACE, SHARING MULTI-SENSORY EXPERIENCE, NETWORK. <br>

 ## Aim of the project
-The aim of the project is to create a collaborative experience where people can make a wish: each one will become a star and will be part of a bright sky.
-The desires will be metaphorically sent to the sky and the people can interact with other users by drawing a constellation and see the others one. <br>
+The aim of the project is to create a collaborative experience where people can make a wish.
+The project consists in a solo part in which the user can mentally express a wish and a collective part in which the users all together interact by drawing a constellation and see the others' ones. <br>

 ### Goals
-The goal is to make people able to wish what they want to reach in 2021, giving them a good omen and hope.
+The goal is to make people able to wish what they want to reach in 2021, giving a good omen and sense of hope.
 The tradition says that a wish will never come true if it will be said out loud.
-So the users have to define their desires and define within one of the twelve categories proposed.
-After the choice the users will read an auspicious message related to their wishes and can customize the star that appears on the screen.
-At the end everyone will arrive in a sky full of stars where people can interact by creating constellations in the part of the sky where their category is placed.
-The will is to make people reflect about the sense of community that unifies us, focusing on the idea that the wishes generally expressed have something in common. <br>
+So the user has to define their desire and choose the category to which it refers.
+After the choice the user will read an inspirational message and can customize the star that appears on the screen.
+After the solo experience, at the end, people can interact by creating constellations in the part of the sky where their category name is placed.
+The will is to make people reflect about the sense of community that unifies us, focusing on the idea that the wishes usually expressed have something in common. <br>

 ### Context of use and device
-The project is designed to be used every time someone reflects on a personal achievement and wants to visualize it in a metaphorical way.
-To be more easily accessible and enjoyable the app is developed for mobile devices. <br>
+The project is designed to be used every time someone wants to reflect on a personal achievement and wants to visualize it in a metaphorical way.
+To be more easily accessible and enjoyable the WebApp is developed for mobile devices. <br>

 ## Architecture
 <p align="center">